Replicated liquid theory in $1+\infty$ dimensions: Construction of an inhomogeneous replicated liquid theory

 \subsection{Inhomogeneous replicated liquid theory}

-In order to study glasses we consider $m$-replicas $a=1,2,\ldots,m$ all obey the same Hamiltonian \eq{hamiltonian_of_liquid_theory}.
-The emergence of glassy states is captured by spontaneous formation of a 'molecular liquid' made of replicas \cite{mezard1999first}.
-To describe such a state it is convenient to decompose the coordinate $\bm{x}_{i}^{a}$ of particle $i$ in the $a$ replica as,
+Next let us consider inhomogeneous replicated liquid theory aiming to extend the conventional theory for the homogeneous system \cite{1130848328245474560}.
+We considers system of $m$-replicas $a=1,2,\ldots,m$ all obey the same Hamiltonian \eq{hamiltonian_of_liquid_theory}.
+The basic idea of the cloned or replicated liquid theory \cite{mezard1999first} is to consider the possibility of spontaneous formation of a 'molecular liquid state' with molecules made of 'replicas'.
+To describe such a molecular liquid state, it is convenient to decompose the coordinate $\bm{x}_{i}^{a}$ of particle $i$ in the $a$ replica as,